9 Reasons Why Your Snake Plant Isn’t Making Pups

 Results You Can Expect

 • Weeks 0–4: Better posture and color.
-No snake plant pups yet.
+No pups yet.
 Media dries predictably.

 • Week 9: First pup at soil line, about half an inch tall.

 • Week 22: Five pups.
-Wait to divide until each has two leaves.
+Wait to divide until each has at least two leaves.

 Snug pot and airy mix help rhizomes branch and send pups.

-For deeper guidance, see Clemson’s Sansevieria care and propagation and NC State Extension’s Dracaena trifasciata profile.
+For deeper guidance, see NC State Extension’s Dracaena trifasciata profile and Iowa State Extension’s leaf section cutting guide.

 Propagation Choices When Pups Are Slow